-There is nothing to worry because these tribals don’t head hunt anymore.
-They practice a decent agricultural lifestyle from the last 3 decades now.
+There is nothing to worry about because these tribals don’t head hunt anymore.
+They practice a decent agricultural lifestyle for the last 3 decades now.
 They will greet you well.
 Once with them, observe their fascinating life which is quite different from ours.

 Have a look at their very distinctive unique appearance.
 Their face is covered with tattoos that were traditionally symbolic of taking an enemy’s head.
-Also, glance at their adornments like shawls and jewelry.
+Also, glance at their adornments like shawls and jewellery.

 When it comes to food, do not be picky in Nagaland.
 One of the very important travel tips for Nagaland as far as cuisine is concerned is not to overthink while feeding yourself.

 The native Naga people have some unique eating habits.
-When you stroll through markets across the different regions of Nagaland, insects and worms are a common site on display.
+When you stroll through markets across the different regions of Nagaland, insects and worms are a common sites on display.

 Now there is nothing wrong with it because these are the choices that the natives have made.
 In countries like Ghana, Togo, Benin, and even our neighbour China, insects are a common choice of food.

 Commercial shopping opportunities are scant in Nagaland.
-Those who favor extravagant items or usually spend superfluously on a shopping spree can’t have their way here.
+Those who favour extravagant items or usually spend superfluously on a shopping spree can’t have their way here.